CS-433/ml-project-1-cwx/README.md

   *  Class Sequential

 * `Result.ipynb`: Used to show the results of cross validation of various models

+* `DNN_Result.ipynb`: Used to show the results of DNN with different optimization function

 * `run.py` :  Creates csv predictions submitted to the competition system